cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ### Alternative Response Formats

-In addition to the default EpiData Response format, users can customize the response format using the `format=` parameters.
+In addition to the default EpiData Response format, users can customize the response format using the `format=` parameter.

 #### JSON List Response

 When setting the format parameter to `format=json`, it will return a plain list of the `epidata` response objects without the `result` and `message` wrapper.
-The status of the query is returned via HTML status codes.
-For example, a status code of 400 indicates that the request has wrong or missing parameter.
-The returned value is a JSON message with details.
+The status of the query is returned via HTTP status codes.
+For example, a status code of 200 means the query succeeded, while 400 indicates that the query has a missing, misspelled, or otherwise invalid parameter.
+For all status codes != 200, the returned JSON includes details about what part of the query couldn't be interpreted.

 #### CSV File Response

 When setting the format parameter to `format=csv`, it will return a CSV file with same columns as the response objects.
-Similar to the JSON list response status codes are used.
+HTTP status codes are used to communicate success/failure, similar to `format=json`.

 #### JSON New Lines Response